matylda-decroix/vite-project/README.md

 # Sandbox project

-I started this project just to practice, play around and repeat everything I know
+I started this project just to practice, play around, repeat everything I know and learn something new!

 ## What is inside?